 Please only flush pee, poop and toilet paper.
 Toilet paper is designed to break down easily in your plumbing and in the sewer system.
 Other materials don't do this.

-Paper towels, tissues, and wipes, can potentially clog your plumbing or the municipal sewer in your neighborhood and contribute to basement backups and area flooding.
-Watch as MWRD President and chemist, Kari K. Steele, demonstrates what's flushable and what isn't.
+Anything other than that, such as paper towels, tissues, and wipes, can potentially clog your plumbing or the municipal sewer in your neighborhood and contribute to basement backups and area flooding.